 The keys have also been upgraded, and now have a little more weight when typing, which is generally also an improvement.
 The arrow key redesign is somewhat less welcome, but the advantages to this new design are hard to deny.
 The Bluetooth battery claims a one-month charge, too, so you can carry this keyboard around without worrying about it too much.
 That’s not a patch on some of the others on this list, but for Apple loyalists this is the keyboard to buy.

 The next version may even come with Apple’s famed touch bar, though we hope it doesn’t.

-Best compact keyboard
+The best compact keyboard

 Those looking for a super-compact Bluetooth keyboard for their mobile devices may find the inexpensive Arteck HB030B perfect for their needs.
 This 0.24-inch thin keyboard is easy to slip into most computer bags or backpacks and is compatible with pretty much every common mobile platform.
 It’s tiny and scrunched, which might be just what you want when you need to type on the go.